pschonev/conventional-emojis/README.md

 - Commit message doesn't follow conventional commit format
 - Undefined commit type is used
 - Undefined scope is used (when `--enforce-scope-patterns` is enabled)
-- Invalid template format is provided
+- Invalid template format is provided (it contains unknown placeholders)